For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 Much of the above obviously is “educated” speculation.
 And from this point, just about everything we’ve got is pure speculation, and is unlikely to ever be otherwise.
 But, so far, it all complies with what we’ve been able to pick up from canon.

-Still, for all that it was James as well as Sirius who had “gotten him into this mess” (by his reasoning), James had still once been Peter’s friend, and the people he was now dealing with weren’t.
+Still, for all that it was James as well as Sirius who had “gotten him into this mess” (by Peter’s reasoning), James had still once been Peter’s friend, and the people he was now dealing with weren’t.

 But not all of Voldemort’s agents are stupid.
 And “What have they done for you lately?” is an insidious argument.
 Particularly if coupled with the suggestion that with very little more effort, Peter would be in the position of being able to claim the Dark Lord’s gratitude.
 Which would translate into safety.
 A hint of apparent admiration for the cleverness and risks that Peter was taking would have gone some way in prompting Peter to reevaluate just who his real friends were.